berkley4/ungoogled-chromium-debian/.github/README.md

 # Installation

-The ungoogled-chromium package is mandatory, and ungoogled-chromium-libraries is recommended to enable gpu acceleration.
+The ungoogled-chromium and ungoogled-chromium-libraries packages are mandatory.

 The other debs are :-